THE OFFICIAL SITE OF

 This section contains dynamically generated content.
 Its purpose may vary depending on the context.
 Please refer to the following content for more information.

-- severe heat exhaustion or suspected heat stroke
+- Severe heat illness such as: heat exhaustion or suspected heat stroke

 Chain of Command: